tatey/tatey.com/_posts/2011-01-06-replicating-view-for-header-section-in-uitableview.markdown

 [![Screenshot](/images/posts/2011-01-06-replicating-view-for-header-section-in-uitableview/customtableview_s.png)](/images/posts/2011-01-06-replicating-view-for-header-section-in-uitableview/customtableview.png)

 When building [Antenna Mate](http://antennamate.com), I wanted to use a UITableView with the grouped style that preserved the appearance of labels in the header.
-While Apple makes it easy to change the background, there's no mechanism for changing label properties for the header view in the same way.
+While Apple makes it easy to change the background, I could find no mechanism for changing label properties for the header view in the same way.
 You need to create a custom header view and replicate the default label.
 After much tweaking, here is how to do it.

 {% highlight objectivec %}
 - (UIView *)tableView:(UITableView *)tableView viewForHeaderInSection:(NSInteger)section {